untold-titan/untold-titan/README.md

 I think my other favorite project is Baller.
 It's my first ever mobile game I made, using Unity and C#.
 Its really cool, and at it's peak, it had 50 users.
 It also has a crap ton of features I put into it

+## My tech stack
+I use a stack I created myself!
+It's called STFN (Pronounced stefan)!

+### Whats in the stack?
+ - Svelte - S
+ - Tailwind - T
+ - Firebase - F
+ - Node.js - N
+This stack is VERY minimal, and is basically just a framework for all my projects.
+Each project I make will have some variation of STFN, but it'll be the same at the core.

 ## Things about me!
  - I'm from Canada. 🍁
  - I'm currently working on Web development with Reactjs and Svelte.
 (I like Svelte better)